 - The VCD option may be used to compute the vibrational circular dichroism (VCD) intensities in addition to the normal frequency analysis at the Hartree-Fock and DFT levels [Cheeseman96a].

 - The ROA option computes analytic Raman optical activity intensities [Helgaker94, Dukor00, Ruud02a, Barron04, Thorvaldsen08, Cheeseman11a].
+However, see Polar=ROA for the recommended method and model chemistries for predicting ROA spectra.

 - Pre-resonance Raman intensities may be computed by specifying one of the Raman options, and also including CPHF=RdFreq within the route and specifying the desired frequency in the input file (see the examples for additional information).